 Unfit Drivers Still Hit the Road All the Time.

 Our firm has dealt with hundreds of cases in which commercial-driving firms failed to keep their unhealthy employees off the asphalt.
-I don't think this lack of oversight is malicious so much as it is desperate; the firms want--need--to keep their fleet on the road at all costs, and to do that they need more drivers than they might have with tighter rules.
+I don't think this lack of oversight is malicious so much as it is desperate; the firms want — need — to keep their fleet on the road at all costs, and to do that they need more drivers than they might have with tighter rules.
 If they must relax their hiring standards or even occasionally turn a blind eye to medical problems, then so be it.
 Business can't be slowed for something as petty as federal regulations, after all.

 Leaving aside that the industry's medical tests and their administrators have problems of their own, one of the biggest myths associated with the tests is that commercial drivers absolutely must pass them to remain on the road.
-In some circumstances they are allowed to continue driving provisionally as long as they receive treatment for whatever made them fail their exam.
+In some circumstances, they are allowed to continue driving provisionally as long as they receive treatment for whatever made them fail their exam.
 In other words, they didn't meet the Department of Transportation's (more accurately the FMCSA's) minimum health standards, but they are permitted to keep working as they try to reach those standards.

 I don't have to be a safety zealot to think it's weird to say "You can keep driving while you work on being fit to drive."
 Unless or until someone meets the requirements of a job, especially a potentially dangerous one, they simply shouldn't do it.
 Because trucking firms have a tough time finding drivers, though, they take advantage of those "fake it 'til you make it" exceptions and put unhealthy people on the road.
 If that sounds like their decision gambles with the lives of their passengers and other motorists on the road, that's because it does.

-So in circumstances like this we must ask: "Were there warning signs that any reasonable employer should have known about?"
+So in circumstances like this, we must ask: "Were there warning signs that any reasonable employer should have known about?"
 Did Greyhound know the driver could fall unconscious?
 Could they at least have suspected it was possible?
 If it's determined that the driver's episode could have been foreseen, plaintiffs might have a cause of action in the form of negligent hiring or supervision.

 Here's the Takeaway.

 Thanks to the news reports we know that something terrible happened in rural Utah.
 We know a bus crash hurt several people and tragically cut short the life of a teenage girl.
-What we don't yet know is what really happened, and as such it's far too early to definitively say what or whom is to blame.
+What we don't yet know is what really happened, and as such it's far too early to definitively say what or who is to blame.

 Just because news sources allege that a medical emergency may have caused an accident--a crash, a fall, or another harmful situation--that's really only the beginning of the story, not the end.
-We can't know the context of that emergency from a news article based on preliminary investigations.
+We can't know the context of what emerged from a news article based on preliminary investigations.
 What makes the law even-handed rather than an instrument of indiscriminate punishment is that it's capable of considering nuance before absolving or punishing someone.
 Further investigation will conclusively determine whether Greyhound put an unfit driver on the road, or if the driver was genuinely surprised by an unknown condition on New Year's Eve.